elisa-tech/wg-development-process/Safety Analysis - Watch.md

 * Compare existing test frameworks to proposed, identify gaps.
 * Anything else?
 *
-2. Goals and scope, Architectural analysis of Watchdog subcomponent on 3 levels
+2. Goals and scope, Architectural analysis of Watchdog subcomponent on 3 levels.
       - Pure software layer (independent of hardware implementation) We should focus our analysis on the pure software layer, focusing on software APIs on a generic hardware emulation.
 References: